-A budget friendly option that are worth checking out are the Kingshow Women’s Globalwin Waterproof Winter Boots.
+A budget-friendly option that is worth checking out is the Kingshow Women’s Globalwin Waterproof Winter Boots.
 They are extremely popular and well reviewed on Amazon with women loving this style for keeping their feet warm and dry.
 They are also cute and very reasonably priced.
 Reviews report that this design has a nice comfortable felt lining, a good grip, and the footbed has a soft cushion to it.

 Available from Amazon

-Blondo is another one of the many Canadian brands that are putting out really great winter footwear.
+Blondo is another one of the many Canadian brands that are putting out great winter footwear.
 What makes Blondo’s footwear especially noteworthy, is that most of their fashionable styles come in a waterproof leather.
-If you need a stylish dress design that you can wear to work in all kinds of weather, you should definitely check out some of their waterproof leather tall boots .
+If you need a stylish dress design that you can wear to work in all kinds of weather, you should check out some of their waterproof leather tall boots.
 They have a few options that are specifically for cold weather, one that is super warm, light and looks great is the Blondo Glade.
-This would be a comfy option for city walking, or commuting if you don’t need a design that is really dressy.
-The Glade is made with a water proof suede and the seams are protected with Aquaprotect®, so they stay nice and dry.
+It will be a comfy option for city walking or commuting if you don’t need a dressy design.
+The Glade is made with waterproof suede, and the seams are protected with Aquaprotect®, so they stay nice and dry.
 The footbed is cushioned for comfort, the outsole is rubber, and they aren’t clunky at all, so they are easy to drive (or walk) in.

 Available from Zappos

-If you don’t mind spending a bit of money, a popular luxury style is the Lacy Rabbit Fur Combat Boots from Aquatalia.
-They are very expensive, but the Aquatalia designs are very much-loved by the people who are lucky enough to own this brand.
+A super cozy lined combat style to check out is the Izzie Genuine Shearling Lace-Up Boot from Marc Fisher.
 They are lace-up, which is nice to help get a comfy fit.
-They are also shearling lined with the rabbit fur at the top, so they are going to be nice and warm.
+They are also shearling lined with shearing, so they are going to be nice and warm.

-Yet another Canadian brand that is worth taking a look at that are super warm, but a little bit different from your standard duck styles, is Pajar.
-They offer all kinds of styles from sporty to heritage, with one of their most popular being the Samar.
-This is a great basic option that will keep you super warm (temperature rated to -22°F/-30°C).
-The Samar is also water-resistant and are nice and light, so you can easily walk or drive in them without feeling like they are too bulky.
-The inside is lined with a fuzzy fleece and it has an insole that uses a wool blend top cover that is great if your feet tend to sweat.
-The outsole is made to grip well in difficult winter conditions.
+Another Canadian brand that is worth taking a look at that are super warm, but a little bit different from your standard duck styles is Pajar.
+They offer all kinds of styles from sporty to heritage, with one of their most famous being the Moscou-2.
+It is a great option that will keep you super warm (temperature rated to -22°F/-30°C).
+The Trooper is also water-resistant and is nice and light, so you can easily walk or drive in them without feeling like they are too bulky.
+The inside is lined with a fuzzy fleece, and it has an insole that uses a wool blend top cover that is great if your feet tend to sweat.
+The outsole is made to grip well in challenging winter conditions.